zrm849740287/PA-cycleGAN/README.md

 ## Prerequisites
 - Python 3
 - CPU or NVIDIA GPU + CUDA CuDNN

--This repository provides a PyTorch implementation of PDC-cycleGAN.
+This repository provides a PyTorch implementation of PDC-cycleGAN.
 Our model mainly makes modifications to the generator and loss function.
+This project is based on 'Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks'.

 ## Getting Started
 ### Installation